Porn 'n Chicken

 Porn 'n' Chicken was a student club based at Yale University whose members met to watch pornography and eat fried chicken.
-The group briefly gained notoriety in 2001 when they announced plans to shoot their own adult film, titled The StaXXX, on campus with other students.
+The group briefly gained notoriety in 2001 when they announced plans to shoot their own adult film titled The StaXXX on campus with other students, but the film was never completed or released.

-The film was never released or even completed.
-Nevertheless, a fictionalized version of the club's experiences was produced as a 2002 American TV movie titled Porn 'n Chicken and broadcast on Comedy Central.
+A fictionalized version of the club's experiences was produced as an American TV movie titled Porn 'n Chicken and aired on Comedy Central in 2002.

 Student club

 In October 2000 an article in The Yale Herald announced the first known public discussion of the club, mentioning the project of its own adult film.
 The film's name had already been selected -- The StaXXX.
 Filming commenced in January 2001, and publications including The New Yorker, Fox News Boston, Hustler, The New York Post, Brill's Content, The Village Voice, Premiere, Evening Standard inquired for information on the production.
 Only a trailer was ever completed, and shown before a screening at the Yale Film Society.